flavienbwk/rust-registry-offline/README.md

     CRATE_DIR=$CRATE_DIR docker-compose -f push.docker-compose.yml run push
     ```

 TODO(flavienbwk): Add script to `cargo package` each vendor package (create .crate), then put it to the appropriate `./mirror/crates/` directory.
-Example package : `./vendor/1678289443/aho-corasick/target/package/aho-corasick-0.7.20`.
+Example package : `./vendor/1678289443/aho-corasick/`.
+Details on how it works : https://boats.gitlab.io/blog/post/2017-10-28-alternative-registries/

 TODO(flavienbwk): Updated script to add the reference of the package to the `crates.io-index` (add package or update)